wooong210/swpp202001/practice/4.assn/FAQ.md

 Q. Can mycheck files include function declarations?

 A. Yes.
 All tests at `data/` satisfy the 4 conditions for the FileCheck test.

+Q. Is there a tool for formatting my C++ code?
+Or, do you have a reference for good C++ coding convention?

+A. Yes.
+You can use `<llvm dir>/bin/clang-format <my .cpp> -i`.
+For naming convention, please read [this](http://llvm.org/docs/CodingStandards.html#name-types-functions-variables-and-enumerators-properly).